bhugh/tcxprune/README.md

-VPrune prunes and split .tcx files to make them more compatible with Lezyne and other GPS devices that are unable to handle large and complex files.
+VPrune prunes and splits .tcx files to make them more compatible with Lezyne and other GPS devices that are unable to handle large and complex files.

 VPrune can be run from the command line OR as a windows program (Windows) OR via web interface (Android)